 FMCSA concluded there will be a single date for compliance to minimize confusion.
 It means there won’t be any phase-in or soft-enforcement periods for these changes.

 So when will it be?
 The HOS changes will take effect 120 days (around 4 months) from the date the Final Rule is published on the Federal Register.
-This means the compliance date is expected to be September 2020.
+The final compliance date will be September 29, 2020.

 4. FMCSA may get petitions to reconsider the final rule